Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-96-tile-flip.md

 The three first in were *breathtaking.* So much *smaller* than the amount of violence they contained.
 The very tallest of them still only just reached Zero’s chin, yet all were many times more massive.
 Much of their team followed.
 Things were secured, Zero was secured with prejudice, but not undue force.
 More "typical" humans followed.
 Techs, presumably.
 How they knew what to look for was a mystery to be solved, hopefully, another day.
 But know they did.

 The great leaders assembled in, once everything was secure and their victory complete.
-All paled next to the Righteous one…until *he* arrived.
+All paled next to the Righteous one... until *he* arrived.
 The entire building *shook* as he too easily leapt up through the gravity trap and toward his goal.

 *Thump, thump, thump.*